-4 Unit Interfaces
+4. Unit Interfaces

-4.1 Aircraft Systems Interfaces
+4.1.
+Aircraft Systems Interfaces

-The following describes each of the AV-30-C system interconnects for AI, DG, MFD, and CDI installation configurations.
-Various interfaces are optional, and interface to some systems may require additional installation approval.
+The following describes each of the AV-30-E system interconnects for AI, DG, MFD, and CDI installation configurations.
+Note that, as shown in Figure 2, that some interfaces are optional and may not be available in each installation.

-Figure 2 - AV-30-C Aircraft Systems Interfaces - AI Mode
+Figure 2: AV-30-E Aircraft Systems Interfaces - AI Mode